aleris/fictio/README.md

 console.log(nameGenerator.next())
 ```

+Names in the training data:
+- Aereth
+- Dosadi
+- Halvmork

+Example of generated names:
+- Amiamar
+- Ellicon
+- Trishnu

 ## How to use it

 1. Build the model and save it to disk

 Use `Builder` to generate a model from a list of strings like in the examples included in the `./data` folder.
-Use `ChainObjectWriter` to write the model to disk as a `typescript` file
+Use `ChainObjectWriter` to write the model to disk as a const object in a `typescript` file.

 See `./src/build.ts` for examples of how to build models.
 Run `npm run start` to execute this file and generate example models.